 Bozeman Real Estate

-Sealing leaks around walls, windows, and doors with caulk or spray foam insulation and weather stripping can reduce drafts by up to 30%, according to energy.gov.
-It also states that adding insulation to the attic or crawl space is one of the fastest and most cost-effective ways to reduce wasted energy use.
+Sealing leaks around walls, windows, & doors with caulk or spray foam insulation and weather stripping can reduce drafts by up to 30%, according to energy.gov.
+They also state that adding insulation to the attic or crawl space is one of the fastest and most cost-effective ways to reduce wasted energy use.

 When adding insulation to an attic, it’s also worth ensuring there is adequate ventilation.
-An attic should have eve vents and vents near the ridge to allow air to move freely through the attic.
-This not only helps keep the home cooler in the summer, it can also prevent damaging ice dams in the winter.
+This not only helps keep the home cooler in the summer, but it can also prevent damaging ice dams in the winter.

-As usual, I have included data for the number of homes sold during the first two months of 2018.
-In addition to the 115 homes sold during this time period, another 162 homes are currently pending, or under contract, as of the date of writing this article.
-This is compared to 156 pending sales at this same time period last year.
+As usual, I have included data for the number of homes sold during the first 2 months of 2019.
+In addition to the 96 homes sold during this time period, another 121 homes are currently pending, or under contract, as of the date of writing this article.